agenda

 Location: Industry Showcase Lounge, Expo Floor

 Join us for a brand-new addition to the RAIC Conference on Architecture — the Architecture Expo: Industry Showcase.
-Enjoy back-to-back speed sessions featuring diverse, thought-provoking topics, connect with industry peers while earning up to four hours of Continuing Education Units (CEU).
+Enjoy back-to-back speed sessions featuring diverse, thought-provoking topics, connect with industry peers while earning up to four hours of learning hours*.

 Check out the afternoon Education Schedule here!